Paul Budde

 In the earliest phases of the battle, John of Brabant and Henry of Luxemburg met.
 In this fight, Henry was killed by a Brabant knight.
 Soon after that, the archbishop of Cologne entered the battle with too little support from his army, and he was captured by the count of Berg.
 The battle ended in a victory for Brabant when Reinoud of Guelders was captured and lord Walram of Valkenburg had to retreat.
 Walram of Ligny was killed.

-The number of deaths at the battle of Worringen is estimated at 1100 at the Guelders side and 40 on the Brabant side.
-The battle meant a rise in power of Brabant and Berg, while the city of Cologne gained its independency from the archbishop.
+The number of deaths at the battle of Woeringen is estimated at 1100 at the Gelre side and 40 on the Brabant side.
+The battle meant a rise in power of Brabant and Berg, while the city of Cologne gained its independence from the archbishop.
 In 1289, the duchy of Limburg was added to the duchy of Brabant.

 John I is said to be a perfect model of a feudal prince in the days of chivalry: brave, adventurous, excelling in every form of active exercise, fond of display, generous in temper.
 This made him very popular in Middle Ages poetry and literature.
 Even today there exists an ode to him, so well-known that it was a potential candidate to be the North Brabant anthem.
 Jan delighted in tournaments and was always eager to take part in jousts and that is how he died at a tournament during wedding festivities.